 Operational equipment and systems designed for public, commercial, industrial, medical and scientific use.
 Examples include: machinery, medical instruments and devices, construction tools, transaction kiosks, weather instruments, etc.

-Jim Kraimer is Director of Industrial Design – Europe for Crown Equipment Corporation, which is a leading manufacturer of lift trucks and related products and services.
+Jim Kraimer is Director of Industrial Design for EMEA & China at Crown Equipment Corporation, which is a leading manufacturer of lift trucks and related products and services.
 Jim likes to dig deep into research and leverage new technologies that reimagine a new user experience.
-The latest example is Crown’s QuickPick Remote® -- the world’s first glove-controlled order picker vehicle -- which is ushering in a new era of game-changing automation.
-Crown has won over 50 major international design awards and was recognized by Fast Company Magazine as Thirty Companies that Get Design.
+A key example is Crown’s QuickPick Remote® -- the world’s first glove-controlled order picker vehicle -- which is ushering in a new era of game-changing automation.
+Crown has won over 100 major international design awards and was recognized by Fast Company Magazine as Thirty Companies that Get Design.
 Prior to Crown, Jim developed futuristic products for Electrolux’s visionary Concept Design Team, and also worked at design consultancies in the USA and Germany.
-Jim holds more than a dozen utility patents and has been a regular juror for the iF Design awards.
-He studied Industrial Design under the tutelage of Paul Down at the University of Notre Dame.
+Jim holds 18 utility patents and has been a juror for Core77, iF Design and China Red Star Design awards.
+He studied Industrial Design under the tutelage of Paul Down, FISDA, at the University of Notre Dame.

 In October 2013 Bruno was appointed Chief Designer of Airbus Group.
 Airbus Group management charged Bruno with giving the Airbus Group range a more emotional design language.
 On this basis, Bruno set up future vehicle products, new ideas, future initiatives and technology strategy as a guideline for future Airbus Group innovations – some examples of the major innovations he delivered are the A350XWB cabin, cockpit design and the Concept Plane Vision 2050, both resulting in a new passenger comfort & service experience as well as a higher airline efficiency.